top of page

 • “I don’t know who I am anymore.”

-When your emotions were dismissed or your worth felt conditional, you may have internalized beliefs that limit you long after the relationship ends.
+When your feelings were ignored or your worth seemed conditional, you might have developed beliefs that hold you back even after the relationship is over.

 Trauma therapy helps by: